Margaret of France, Queen of England: Widowhood

-Margaret never remarried after Edward's death in 1307, despite being only 26 when widowed.
+Margaret never remarried after Edward's death in 1307, despite being only 28 when widowed.
 She was alleged to have stated that, "when Edward died, all men died for me".

 Margaret was not pleased when Edward II elevated Piers Gaveston to become Earl of Cornwall upon his father's death, since the title had been meant for one of her own sons.
-She attended the new king's wedding to her half-niece Isabella, and a silver casket was made with both their arms.
+She attended the new king's wedding to her niece Isabella, and a silver casket was made with both their arms.
 After Isabella's coronation, Margaret retired to Marlborough Castle (which was by this time a dower house), but she stayed in touch with the new queen and with her half-brother Philip IV by letter during the confusing times leading up to Gaveston's death in 1312.
 Margaret, too, was a victim of Gaveston's influence over her stepson.
 Edward II gave several of her dower lands to the favourite, including Berkhamsted Castle.
 In May 1308, an anonymous informer reported that Margaret had provided £40,000 along with Philip IV to support the English barons against Gaveston.
 Due to this action, Gaveston was briefly exiled and Margaret remained fairly unmolested by the upstart until his death in June 1312.

 She was present at the birth of Edward III in November 1312.

 On 14 February 1318 she died in her castle at Marlborough.
 Dressed in a Franciscan habit, she was buried at Christ Church Greyfriars in London, a church she had generously endowed.
 Her tomb was destroyed during the Reformation.